So you’ve got a new job.

 Less stress and less loneliness mean better health.
 Your fibrinogen levels will be lower, which means you’re less likely to have a heart attack or a stroke.
 Your cardiovascular system will run better.
 Less stress also means a better work performance, a clearer mind, better relationships outside of work.

 But how to turn those new colleagues into friends when you’re the fresher in the office?

 And you can always bond on a more formal, professional level.
 Remaining open to collaborate, assist, advise, or ask for advice can be a great way for colleagues to show trust and vulnerability.
-That way, you each start to open your shells and get to know each other more deeply.
+That way, you each start to open your shells and get to know each other more deeply in your new job.

-Some folk make it seem easy to make friends.
+Some folk makes it seem easy to make friends.
 But most people probably struggle more than you’d think.
 For those who do, there’s a handy new guide to making friends in the workplace.

-Check it out before clocking on for your first day in your new role.
+Check it out before clocking on for your first day in your new job.